TeX Resources on the Web

 - Ghostscript itself.

-Besides viewing, Ghostscript can distill PostScript to PDF (and
+Besides viewing, Ghostscript can distill PostScript to PDF (and to

 - For Windows: Sumatra PDF,